-There are three classes of JWT Claim Names: Reserved Claim Names, Public Claim Names, and Private Claim Names.
+There are three classes of JWT Claim Names: Registered Claim Names, Public Claim Names, and Private Claim Names.

 4.1.
-Reserved Claim Names
+Registered Claim Names

-The following Claim Names are reserved.
+The following Claim Names are registered in the IANA JSON Web Token Claims registry defined in Section 10.1.
 None of the claims defined below are intended to be mandatory to use, but rather, provide a starting point for a set of useful, interoperable claims.
 All the names are short because a core goal of JWTs is for the representation to be compact.
-Additional reserved Claim Names can be defined via the IANA JSON Web Token Claims registry Section 9.1.